AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/freeform-table-trended-data.md

 When the sparkline of the connected table is not selected, line visualizations include:

-* Data for the first dimension only of the connected table
+* Data for the row that is selected in the connected table.
+If no row is selected, data for the first dimension only of the connected table is shown.

 * Any filter criteria is ignored